dropwizard-jobs/dropwizard-jobs/README.md

+# Fork #

+This is a fork used simply to publish dropwizard-jobs to a public maven repository.

+The repository is available at https://nexus.vanntett.net/content/repositories/dropwizard-jobs/

+I will keep this repository updated as needed.
+I have also reached out to the original dev to grant him access to publish to the repository if wanted.

 # Dropwizard quartz integration

 This plugin integrates the [quartz scheduler](http://quartz-scheduler.org/) with dropwizard and allows you to easily create background jobs, which are not bound to the HTTP request-response cycle.